 14. OLD ENGLISH LEGAL CODES.-Special course for students of politics, economics, and history.
 As an introduction to the course Old English Grammar is studied so far as is necessary for a proper understanding of early phraseology.
 Primarily for graduates, but open to undergraduates having sufficient preparation.
-Fall, winter, and spring terms, twofifths study.
-Professor Dodge.
+Fall, winter, and spring terms, two-fifths study.
+Professor DODGE.

-Required: One year of history, economics, or sociology, or of English literature.
+Required: One year of history, economics, sociology, or English literature.